 Should I Stop the Foreclosure?

 Many people want to know should I stop the foreclosure or let the lender take the property.
 The answer can be complicated but primarily depends upon how much equity remains.
 If there is no equity left in the property, then there is little point fighting the foreclosure.
-If there is a substantial amount of equity, the property owner should try and stop the foreclosure.
+If there is a substantial amount of equity, the property owner should try to stop the foreclosure.
 As with all legal issues, we recommend that the property owner consults with a mortgage broker and a lawyer before making a decision.